UsabilityEngineering/Tracking/phase1/README.md

             since the internet usage is low and non-continuous, a rural setting such as browns valley seemed appropriate.

+### Persona 2
+<b>Josh</b>
+24, lives in Sacramento, California
+Fulltime college student at Sacramento State

+Parents have three outdoor cats and are completely tech un-savvy

+Sometimes the cats don't come to the door for dinner and his parents get worried and start calling for the cats.

+He's interested in a way to locate the cats easily so his parents can have peace of mind and he can have peace and quite to study.

+<b>Derivation:</b> Multiple survey responses with low budgets and high pet count with good technological use lead to the idea of a college student on a budget, yet living at home where multiple pets also reside.

 ## Scenarios

 Identify the primary scenarios for your software and for each, include a description that explains who (of your personas) and what they want to do